derekphilipau/derekau-gatsby-novela/content/posts/2019-05-02-fine-tuning-a-recipe/index.md

 ---
-title: Fine-tuning a Recipe
+title: "Fine-tuning a Recipe"
-author: Derek Au
+author: "Derek Au"
 date: 2019-05-02
-hero:
+hero: ./images/ReitzReductionAll.jpg
 excerpt:
-coverImage: "ReitzOxidationAll.jpg"
 ---

 Creating a small Si:Al biaxial test to "fine-tune" a recipe, in this case Reitz Purple.